src-d/blog/content/post/lapjv.md

 smart heuristics and tricks to dramatically reduce the computational load.
 The performance of many other LAP algorithms including JV was extensively studied in [2000's Discrete Applied Mathematics paper](http://www.sciencedirect.com/science/article/pii/S0166218X99001729).
-The conclusion was that
+The conclusion was that:

 >JV has a good and stable average performance for all the (problem - Vadim) classes, and it is the best algorithm for the uniform random ... and for the single-depot class.

-There is a caveat with JV algorithm though.
+There is a caveat with the JV algorithm though.
 It is loosely tolerant to the difference between any pair of cost elements in the cost matrix.
 That is, if there are two very close costs appearing in the same graph where we search for the shortest path using Dijkstra's algorithm, it can potentially loop